cloudmaven/documentation/pages/aws/aws_hipaa.md

 - Project approved: IRB
 - Request for Secure Computing Environment, billing mechanism (e.g. ITHS; Red Cap form)
 - Research proceeds!
+  - Researcher wants data to go in...
+    - S3 would be the initial destination idea
+    - An RDS on a VPC private subnet would be the eventual destination...
+    - ...via a S3 endpoint pull from S3
+  - Researcher wants a working environment on an EC2 on the private subnet
+    - with encrypted EBS
+    - kilroy consider using Workspaces which is HIPAA-compliant
+      - runs either through a Client or in the browser: A Virtual Desktop
+      - can look into S3
+      - configuration details TBD
 - Close out